tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 * Part-of-Speech (POS) tagging is intuitive.
 Each word in a sentence is designated a grammatical part of speech, such as noun, verb, or adjective.
 POS tagging categorizes each word in a sentence by its grammatical role in the sentence.

-* For example, in the following slide we have the sentence `Jose made a book collector happy the other day`.
+* For example, in the following slide, we have the sentence `Jose made a book collector happy the other day`.
 POS tagging will tokenize the sentence and add a `label` next to each token, such as `noun`, `verb`, or `adverb` in this example.

   ![pos-tagging-slides-example](Images/pos-tagging-slides-example.png)

 * Dependency parsing follows POS tagging.
-In grammar, dependency is the notion that words are connected to each other by directed links.
+In grammar, a dependency is a notion that words are connected to each other by directed links.
 For example, adjectives describe nouns, and adverbs describe verbs, nouns can be the subject or object of verbs, and so forth.

 * Each sentence is made of not just the words that it contains but also the relationships that are implicit between them.
 A dependency parser is an NLP tool that tries to make these relationships explicit.

-* For example, in the slide you can note that in the sentence's fragment `a book collector`, the noun `book` has a relationship with `collector` and modifies its meaning and semantics.
+* For example, in the slide, you can note that in the sentence's fragment `a book collector`, the noun `book` has a relationship with `collector` and modifies its meaning and semantics.

   ![dependency-parsing-slides-example](Images/dependency-parsing-slides-example.png)